appbuntu/healthy-gulp-angular-foundation6/README.md

+This is a fork for Zurb's Foundation-6 from http://paislee.io/a-healthy-gulp-setup-for-angularjs-projects

+### Modification from original version
+ + support for Fondation-6 for App http://foundation.zurb.com/apps/docs/#!/
+ + support for NodeJS V4+V5
+ + sample based on a components somehow similar to what Angular-2 should use
+ + support development and production mode [javascript html partial templates are loaded in the right order where ever they are within dev tree]
+ + support node debugger in development mode [tested with Netbeans 8.1, but should work with any]

 This project is a starting point for AngularJS projects using the [Gulp](http://gulpjs.com/) streaming build system.
 Almost everything important is in [gulpfile.js](https://github.com/paislee/healthy-gulp-angular/blob/master/gulpfile.js).
 For a full discussion of the setup, please refer to the companion [blog post](http://paislee.io/a-healthy-gulp-setup-for-angularjs-projects).

 ## Installation
 Before running any Gulp tasks:

 1. Check out this repository